josmerod/Discounted-Udemy-Course-Enroller/README.md

     <a href="https://github.com/techtanic/Discounted-Udemy-Course-Enroller"><img src="https://cdn.discordapp.com/attachments/823472016999972884/841661124410736710/standard_13.gif"></a>
 </p>

+# Motivation and justification of this fork

+This repository is a fork of the original repository in order to make some enhancements and fixes to the original code.
+I'm doing this to practice and get more confortable improving existing projects, refining my Python skills and to contribute back to the community. techtanic has done a great job with the original project and I'm just trying to make it better.

+ I've added the following features:
+- Fixed the program getting stuck when retrieving the list of courses from the websites, by adding a timeout to the requests and a retry mechanism.
+- Added total number of courses count on the CLI version after the process has been completed
+- Modified the original cli-settings file to use the credentials from Google Chrome and to filter to specific requirements.

+This is a work in progress and will add more features in the future.
+If you have any suggestions, please let me know.

+My next objectives are:
+- Remove Tutorial Bar from the list of websites, has been causing some issues with the program.
+Target: improve the general reliability of the program.
+- Add new websites to get coupons from that might be interesting.
+Target: get more profficiency with BS4 and requests.
+- Create a trigger to notify when the original repository has been updated.
+Target: automate the process of updating the forked repository.

 # Discounted Udemy Course Enroller

 > Software to enroll in available Udemy Paid/Free courses having coupons automatically to your Udemy account.